jmetzger/training-kubernetes-networking/kubernetes-scheduler/network-bandwith/koordinator.md

 ```bash
   kubectl edit configmap koord-scheduler-config -n koordinator-system
   ```
-

 - In the `data.koord-scheduler-config` section, you can configure thresholds and weights for resources, influencing how the scheduler balances loads across nodes.
-For example:
+For example:

 ```yaml